Luciana (singer): 2011–present: EP and solo success

 After moving to the U.S. in late 2010, Caporaso recorded a song titled "I'm Still Hot" which was produced by Dave Audé and was released on 19 April 2011 in the UK and 29 April 2011 in the US.
 In September 2011, a new version of "I'm Still Hot" which featured Betty White was released as a digital single on 22 September 2011 for a life settlement firm, The Lifeline Program.
 "I'm Still Hot" was played on ABC's Charlie's Angels and the CW's Ringer.
 The song peaked number one on the U.S. Hot Dance Club Songs chart, marking Luciana's first ever song to chart in the US as solo performer.
 The song also managed to chart in the top 40 on the Australian iTunes Chart.
 She also later collaborated with London rapper Professor Green on his album At Your Inconvenience.

 She confirmed in an interview with SnapCackle that she would be working with producers Benny Benassi, deadmau5 and Dave Audé for her 6-track EP, which was expected in 2012, though was then most likely to see a release sometime in 2013.
 She later collaborated again with Richard Vission on the track "When It Feels Good" and claimed her fourth number one on the U.S. Hot Dance Club Songs chart.

 In 2013, she released her fourth solo single "U B the Bass" which peaked at number 6 on the U.S. Hot Dance Club Songs chart and 88 in Australia.

 July 2014 saw the release of Luciana's collaboration with DJ Hardwell and Joey Dale.
 The track was called "Arcadia" and was released on Revealed Recordings.
-In 2015, Luciana released, with KSHMR and Firebeatz, the song "No Heroes".
+In August of the same year, Luciana released, with KSHMR and Firebeatz, the song "No Heroes".

 In 2016, Luciana and Aude teamed up to do an updated version of "Yeah Yeah", this time billed as "Yeah Yeah 2017" which reached number one on Billboard's Dance Club Songs chart the week of 25 February 2017, giving Luciana her sixth number one on this chart and Aude his record setting fourteenth.
 In a 16 February 2017 interview with Billboard, Luciana explained how she and Aude came up with the idea to remake the song: "I feel very blessed and grateful right now.
 I am literally doing high kicks around my kitchen table as we speak!
 'Yeah Yeah' is the track that started everything for me.
 I have always felt so passionate about it, so when Dave Aude said to me, 'Let's do a new 2017 version,' I knew it had to be right, and I think we nailed it.
 This No. 1 feels like the icing on the cake for me."